 4. What contractual terms will apply?

 Typically, an early works letter is intended to create legally binding obligations between the parties.
-That is, it is usually intended to be a form of contract.

 Consequently, it is a good idea to identify all of the key contractual terms that have been agreed.
 These terms fall into two categories: